 I added a cute vintage set that was petite in size.
 It’s now the perfect place to enjoy coffee or wine.
 I guess the kids will like it too.

 Colorful cushions make the wrought iron seats comfortable.

-I hung a swingasan under the treehouse for extra seating.
+I hung a hanging chair under the treehouse for extra seating.
 I love this thing!
 It has a magazine rack on the side and 2 drink holders!
 It’s a fun addition to the treehouse.

 My husband doesn’t care for the way that the ropes feel, so this is a nice compromise.
 A lightweight throw blanket is nice for cooler days and evenings.

 I covered their beanbags with outdoor fabric slipcovers to make them a little more weather-resistant.
 One of my favorite parts of this: they’re no longer in the basement!

 (Apparently, if you sit them on top of each other, then sit on top of them, they throw you off of them and make you bust your lip!
 True story!
 That was fun to explain to my daughter’s teacher.
 “No, I didn’t beat her.
 Yes, her story is somewhat true.”)